-For a first-time, simple traffic ticket you probably do not need the help of a lawyer.
+For a first-time, simple traffic ticket you probably think you do not need the help of a lawyer.
 Usually you can negotiate the fines or costs or traffic school with the prosecutor on your own.
 However, it is not always apparent what is a “simple” traffic ticket.
 Three things raise the stakes on traffic offenses:

 - First, all traffic offenses in Alabama are criminal offenses.
 This means that you can get jail time for forgetting to renew your tag or forgetting to use your turn signal.
 In some places some judges have “pet peeve” cases and you don’t want to underestimate the seriousness of what may appear to be a minor matter.